Point vortex dynamics on K\"ahler twistor spaces: Geometric structures of coadjoint orbits of

 \item There are two Bruhat cells of codimension one given by

 \item There are two Bruhat cells of codimension two given by

 \item The $0$-cell, which has codimension three, is given by

-\end{enumerate} Moreover, the opposite unipotent subgroup $N^-$ acts transitively on the big cell $X$. \end{theorem} Recall that the Weyl group of $\mathsf{SL}(3,\C)$ is isomorphic to $\mathsf{Sym}(3) $, the symmetric group of order three.
+\end{enumerate} Moreover, the opposite unipotent subgroup $N^-$ acts transitively on the big cell $X$. \end{theorem} Recall that the Weyl group of $\mathsf{SL}(3,\C)$ is isomorphic to the {symmetric group $\mathsf{Sym}(3)$ which has order $|\mathsf{Sym}(3)|=6$}.
 We now give an overview how the elements of $\mathsf{Sym}(3) $ correspond to the elements of the Weyl group and their associated Bruhat decomposition and Weyl length.

 To work on the flag manifold $\mathbb{F}_{1,2}(\C^3)$, we need explicit coordinates.

 \begin{corollary} The big cell of the flag manifold $\mathbb{F}_{1,2}(\C^3) = \mathsf{SL}(3,\C) \slash B$ can be identified with $N^-$.
 This leads to the following coordinate chart for the big cell of $\mathbb{F}_{1,2}(\C^3)$: